marcfarssac/RF-Rx-Tx_CC1310_LAUNCHXL_release_ccs/README.md

 ## Project Summary

+This repository belongs to the [Sub1-Ghz-RF-Data-TX-RX](https://github.com/marcfarssac/Sub1-Ghz-RF-Data-TX-RX) project as explained below.
+Refer to the Readme file of that one to know about the project.
+Read below to know about this repository.

 This project contains settings to disable the standard debug features in TI-RTOS projects for the CC1310 SimpleLink Sub-1 GHz Ultra-Low Power Wireless Microcontroller.
 It has been used in the "IoT temperature sensors" project from Marc Farssac using the following configuration.

 ### Project configuration summary